 Turn off gas supply.
 And lastly, in addition to turning off the knob on the front of the grill, when you are finished cooking, you should also turn off the gas at the supply source.

 Personal and child safety

-Next let’s look at personal and child safety tips for around your gas grill:
+Next, let’s look at personal and child safety tips for around your gas grill:

 Keep people away from a hot grill.
-People, specially children should be kept at least 3 feet away from the grill.
+People, especially children should be kept at least 3 feet away from the grill.
 And remember that the grill body remains hot up to an hour after being turned off.